-The auto-averaging process is initialized when Wake-up mode is first time entered after initialization (power-up or using Set default command).
+The auto-averaging process is initialized when Wake-up mode is entered for the first time after initialization (power-up or using Set default command).
 The initial value is taken from the measurement reference register (for example Amplitude measurement reference register) if the content of this register is not 0.
-If content of this register is 0, the result of first measurement is taken as initial value.
+If content of this register is 0, the result of the first measurement is taken as initial value.